Jaleel-VS/Jaleel-VS/README.md

 <h2 align="center">Hola Mundo, soy Jaleel 👋</h2>

-I'm a software engineer @ Entelect.
 I enjoy all things tech and I have a special interest in data engineering, backend development, and educational software.
 In my spare time I do full stack projects in Next.JS and have gotten into game development.
 I like drawing, learning (human) languages, taking walks and reading

 ## Technologies I use often 💻